opensciencegrid/dosar/docs/ASP2018/ASP2018_Schedule.md

    * Welcome and Background
    * The Landscape of Research Computing

+### Tuesday PM Session

    * Profiling your application and choosing appropriate computing resources
    * Introduction to High Throughput Computing (HTC)

-### Tuesday PM Session

    * Workflows and distributed environments
    * Workflows with Directed Acyclic Graphs (DAGs)

+### Wednesday AM Session

    * Brief Introduction to clouds and containers
+   * ATLAS Analysis Example

-### Wednesday AM Session
+### Wednesday PM Session

    * Close out and resources for further collaboration
-   * ATLAS Analysis Example

 ## Detailed Schedule